cucpbioinfo/Xlnc1DCNN/README.md

 python predict.py -i dataset/example/sample.fasta
 ```

-Force the model to predict all length of sequence.
+Or, you can force the model to predict all length of sequences by using this command.
 ```
 python predict.py -i dataset/example/sample.fasta -f True
 ```